Sam Shoemaker: Calvary Church in New York

 On June 20, 1920, bishop Murray ordained Shoemaker a deacon in the Episcopal Church.
 On June 12, 1921, he was ordained a priest.
 Shoemaker then returned to his earlier post at Princeton through the school year, 1922-23.
 There, he maintained his ties with the First Century Christian Fellowship; Buchman also made frequent visits to Princeton.
 However, by the time Shoemaker returned to Princeton, the movement's personal evangelism had begun to gather both friends and foes in England (where Buchman had started his First Century Christian Fellowship at Oxford and Cambridge) as well as America.

 After completing his missionary year at Princeton, Shoemaker entered General Theological Seminary in New York.
 During his second year, Dr. Charles Lewis Slattery, rector of Grace Church, at Broadway and Tenth Street, appointed him as a part-time assistant.
 After graduation and ordination, with his bishop's approval, Shoemaker and two British university graduates traveled with Buchman through Europe and the Middle East, exploring the meaning of Christian discipleship in missions and hospitals as they had in Beijing.
 Between Egypt and India, in 1924, Shoemaker received a cable and letter from the vestry at Calvary Church (Manhattan), a then-dwindling but storied missionary congregation in a once-fashionable but changing neighborhood that wanted the energetic youth to become their rector.

 Bishop William T. Manning of New York approved of the First Century Christian Fellowship and Shoemaker's taking the helm at Calvary Church in the Gramercy Park neighborhood.
 At Calvary, where he became rector after a successful two-year trial term, Shoemaker constantly balanced both the institutional and sacramental aspects of the church's life, as well as his personal faith as influenced by Buchman and the First Century Christian Fellowship.
 He held outdoor services in nearby Madison Square beginning in the summer of 1927, attracting new parishioners through music as well as his sermons, and began transforming the church school that winter term.

 For the next eleven years, Sam and his wife Helen managed to combine the diverse interests of Calvary Church with the life style and program of the First Century Christian Fellowship soon to be known as the Oxford Group.
 The church's ministry grew rapidly, by about 100 parishioners at the Sunday morning service in his first year, and another 100 during the second.
 However, not all of Calvary's members congregation were committed to the radical life style and "hot gospelling" of the Oxford Group.
-Selling some church lots on 22nd Street to build a new seven-story Calvary House in place of the old rectory also caused controversy.
+Selling some church lots on 22nd Street to build a new eight-story Calvary House in place of the old rectory also caused controversy.